CrashCortez/Vita-Wireless-Charging-mod/README.md

 Estimated charging time: 2.5 to 3 hours
 ---
-The Vita Battery 2210 mAh.
-2210 at a charge rate of 1 A it should charge to max with an Efficiency loss of 20% in about 2 hours 39 minutes.
-Or at 40% EL in about 3 hours and 6 minutes.
+The Vita Battery is 3.7V 2210 mAh.
+So 2210 at a charge rate of 1 A it should charge in about 2 hours 39 minutes to 3 hours and 6 minutes depending the Efficiency loss of the battery.
 The TP4056 will show red/orange light when charging and a green light when the battery is charged.

 Notes:
 The vita charging light will not come on in the simple mod, the battery indacator takes 3 minutes or more to update sometimes.
 This seems to be when the vita checks the batteries charge.